Ulcerative colitis: Management

 Standard treatment for ulcerative colitis depends on the extent of involvement and disease severity.
 The goal is to induce remission initially with medications, followed by the administration of maintenance medications to prevent a relapse.
-The concept of induction of remission and maintenance of remission is very important.
-The medications used to induce and maintain a remission somewhat overlap, but the treatments are different.
+The concept of inducing and maintaining remission is crucial.
+The medications used to induce and maintain remission somewhat overlap, but the treatments are different.
 Physicians first direct treatment to inducing remission, which involves relief of symptoms and mucosal healing of the colon's lining, and then longer-term treatment to maintain remission and prevent complications.
-Acute severe ulcerative colitis requires hospitalisation, exclusion of infections, and corticosteroids.

 For acute stages of the disease, a low fiber diet may be recommended.

 Medication

-Ulcerative colitis can be treated with a number of medications, including 5-ASA drugs such as sulfasalazine and mesalazine.
-Corticosteroids such as prednisone can also be used due to their immunosuppressive and short-term healing properties, but because their risks outweigh their benefits, they are not used long-term in treatment.
-Immunosuppressive medications such as azathioprine and biological agents such as infliximab and adalimumab are given only if people cannot achieve remission with 5-ASA and corticosteroids.
-Infliximab, ustekinumab, or vedolizumab are recommended in those with moderate or severe disease.
+The first-line maintenance medication for ulcerative colitis in remission is mesalazine (also known as mesalamine or 5-ASA).
+For patients with active disease limited to the left colon (descending colon) or proctitis, mesalazine is also the first-line agent, and a combination of suppositories and oral mesalazine may be tried.
+Adding corticosteroids such as prednisone is also common in active disease, especially if remission is not achieved through mesalazine monotherapy, but they are not used in long-term treatment as their risks then outweigh their benefits.
+Immunosuppressive medications such as azathioprine and biological agents such as infliximab, adalimumab, ustekinumab, vedolizumab, or risankizumab are given in severe disease or if a patient cannot achieve remission with mesalazine and corticosteroids.
+Guselkumab, mirikizumab, and risankizumab are monoclonal antibodies that target the p19 subunit of IL-23 and are approved for the treatment of moderately to severely active UC.
+As an alternative to mesalazine, one of its prodrugs such as sulfasalazine may be chosen for treatment of active disease or maintenance therapy, but the prodrugs have greater potential for serious side effects and have not been demonstrated to be superior to mesalazine in large trials.

 A formulation of budesonide was approved by the U.S. Food and Drug Administration (FDA) for treatment of active ulcerative colitis in January 2013.
 In 2018, tofacitinib was approved for treatment of moderately to severely active ulcerative colitis in the United States, the first oral medication indicated for long term use in this condition.
 The evidence on methotrexate does not show a benefit in producing remission in people with ulcerative colitis.
 Cyclosporine is effective for severe UC and tacrolimus has also shown benefits.
+Etrasimod was approved for medical use in the United States in October 2023.